Parvovirus B19: Treatment

 At the moment, there are no treatments that directly target parvovirus B19 virus.
 Intravenous immunoglobulin therapy (IVIG) therapy has been a popular alternative because doctors can administer it without stopping chemotherapy drugs like MEL-ASCT.
 Also, the treatment's side effects are rare as only 4 out of 133 patients had complications (2 had acute kidney injury and 2 had pulmonary edema) even though 69 of the patients had organ transplants and 39 of them were HIV positive.
 This is a large improvement over administering rituximab.
 The monoclonal antibody against the CD20 protein has been shown to cause acute hepatitis, neutropenia via parvovirus B19 reactivations, and even persistent parvovirus B19 infection.
 However, it is important to note that IVIG therapy is not perfect as 34% of treated patients will have a relapse after 4 months.

-Vaccination
+Diagnostics and Vaccination

+There is no routine laboratory test for B19V, but in case of the doctor is suspecting a B19V infection patient's blood will be drawn.
+The blood is then tested for antibodies.

 As of 2020, no approved human vaccine existed against parvovirus B19.
+Bernstein et. al. tested in 2011 a possible candidate vaccine that was produced in insect cells.
+For the vaccine VP2/VP1 VLPs (virus-like particle) were used.
+This vaccine was approved to the I clinical phase, but was stopped due to unexplained reactions in patients.
+It was argued that the reaction could have been due to the PLA2 activity in VP1u.
+The reaction was either to the PLA2 activity releasing arachidonic acid and precursors of inflammatory mediators or the usage of insect cells.
+The PLA2 activity can be reduced or fully removed with site-directed mutagenesis.
+So this could still act as a candidate vaccine, but further research is needed.